Skip to main content

 • A maximum of 2000 segments are allowed to be ingested.

-Note that the combination of userId and segment, (userId, segment), should be unique.
-Another way of saying this is: there should be no duplicate rows in this table.
+The combination of userId and segment, (userId, segment), should be unique — no duplicate rows.

 userIdsegment